Exnihilo-arch/pm21-rat/README.md

 ## Troubleshooting

+### Anaconda not finding Visual Studio on Windows

+For Anaconda on Windows computers, I had an error which was fixed by installing Visual Studio 2017 Community Edition (free).
+Download "Visual Studio 2017 community edition" from https://visualstudio.microsoft.com/vs/older-downloads/ .
+Run the installer.
+Select "Desktop development with C++" under workloads and install that.

 ### Cannot run Jupyter notebook on Windows

 I was getting the following error when trying to run jupyter notebook on Windows: